hunarq/acsystem/README.md

 How to run it:
+REST App:

--The application can be run in Docker using command: </br> ./start.sh
+- The application can be run in Docker using command: </br> ./start.sh